Students must submit the following payments:*

-Depending on student preferences the final program price may also include costs associated with early program arrival, late program departure, extended internship and/or other costs resulting from customized options for the program.
+Depending on student preferences the final program price may also include costs associated with early program arrival, late program departure, extended internship, housing options, and/or other costs resulting from customized options for the program.
 Payment of costs associated with any and all customized options must be received by KEI not later than the registration deadline for the first term of study unless other arrangements have been approved by KEI in writing.

 Deductions for KEI services & program components

 Students who decide not to participate in KEI-arranged housing, excursions and certain program components (KEI provided medical/travel insurance, mobile phone, etc.) may request a deduction for these services/items.
 Requests must be indicated on the Supplemental Information Form and received by KEI before the enrollment deadline for the first term of study.
 Requests will be considered if the student demonstrates that arrangements have been made for similar components (housing, insurance, mobile phone, etc.) to the satisfaction of KEI.
 KEI reserves the right to deny all requests.

 The amount of each deduction depends on the program and term of study.
 All deductions will be applied towards the program price.
 Students participating in multiple term programs will have the deductions applied towards the last session of study.
 KEI reserves the right to deny any and all requested deductions.
 KEI will not grant partial refunds for housing and excursions before or during the program.

 Multiple term and multiple location programs